Allebale/Gamepass-Shortcuts/README.md

 Xbox App: Working.

 EA Play: Not working atm, but there are dummy shortcuts.
-(Overwrite the shortcut)
+(Overwrite the shortcuts)

 Cloud: Not released yet for PC but there are dummy shortcuts.
-(Overwrite the shortcut)
+(Overwrite the shortcuts)

 There are currently 374 PC games (with some being collections) & 51 cloud "exclusives".